-Moni Osios Loukas
+Introducing Moni Osios Loukas

 The World Heritage–listed monastery Moni Osios Loukas is 23km southeast of Arahova, between the villages of Distomo and Kyriaki.
 Its principal church contains some of Greece’s finest Byzantine frescoes.
 Modest dress is required (no shorts).

 In the main body of the church, the light is partially blocked by the ornate marble window decorations, creating striking contrasts of light and shade.
-Walk around the corner to find several fine frescoes which brighten up the crypt where St Luke is buried.
+Walk around the corner to find several fine frescoes that brighten up the crypt where St Luke is buried.

 Nearby, is the smaller 10th-century Agia Panagia (Church of the Virgin Mary).